fedenunez/creative-theme-jekyll/bli-guides/bli-quick-setup-guide.md

 ## Creating Scenes

 _BeoLiving Intelligence_ Scenes are the way you can control several products at the same time.
-For example, you can create a Scene that sets the source of a speaker on Deezer while at the same time sets a TV on youtube.
+For example, you can create a Scene that sets the source of a speaker on _Deezer_ while at the same time sets a TV on _YouTube_.
 Each time you execute the Scene those commands will be executed on your _BeoLiving Intelligence_, and what's more, you can schedule the Scene to execute at a given time or periodically, e.g.: turn on the lights and close the shades each Tuesday at 10 o'clock.
 To set a Scene, follow the next steps:

 + Select the zone that the products you want to control are in.
 + In the top left corner press the "Scenes" button, and then press the "+" to create a Scene.
 + In the list of available products, press "+" to add it to the Scene, and press the name to configure the action that the product will do when the Scene is executed.
-+ The configuring of an action is done through a screen that depends on the device selected, for instance, if it's a _Bang & Olufsen_ product it will be similar to a remote control, if it's a light it will be similar to a switch.
++ The configuration of an action is done through a screen that depends on the device selected, for instance, if it's a _Bang & Olufsen_ product it will be similar to a remote control, if it's a light it will be similar to a switch.
-+ After selecting all the products you want to control and configuring their actions press "Done".
++ After selecting all the products you want to control and configurate their actions press "Done".
 + To fire a scene just press the name of it, or you can click on the clock icon to schedule it for certain time or day.

 <div class="row justify-content-center">